 “But if the servant declares, ‘I love my master and my wife and children and do not want to go free,’ then his master must take him before the judges.
 He shall take him to the door or the doorpost and pierce his ear with an awl.
 Then he will be his servant for life.”—Exodus 21: 5-6

-The Torah portion begins with a long list of laws, the first of which covers servitude.
+Exodus chapter 21 begins a long list of laws, the first of which covers servitude.
 These rules obligated anyone who bought a Hebrew slave to let him go free after six years.
-If the servant refused to leave, then the master was commanded to make a hole in the servant’s ear by piercing it next to a doorpost.
+If the servant refused to leave, then the master must make a hole in the servant’s ear by piercing it next to a doorpost.

-The Jewish sages noticed the irony —the Israelites had just been freed from slavery, and now the first law listed was about becoming slaves again!
-They also wondered why the ear was singled out from all other body parts to be the place where the Hebrew slave was to be “punished.”
+The Jewish sages notice the irony —the Israelites had just been freed from slavery, and now the first law listed was about becoming slaves again?
+They also wonder why the ear was singled out from all other body parts to be the place where the Hebrew slave is ‘punished.’
 What was the significance of that?

 It’s hard to understand why anyone would willingly forfeit their freedom, yet the Bible teaches us that a life of servitude can be enticing.
 When someone is enslaved, they are told what to do, when to do it, what to eat, when to sleep, and so forth.